-1. We do not provide any standard annual raises in the base salaries of our executive officers.
+(1) We do not provide any standard annual raises in the base salaries of our executive officers.
 Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on individual and company-wide performance criteria and by reference to the data analysis provided by the Newport Group comparative compensation report described above for executives with similar positions, and taking into account company performance, certain adjustments for inflation and for other discretionary factors determined by our Compensation Committee based upon an analysis of each officer's individual performance and achievement over the prior fiscal year.
-Additionally, in determining base salaries, our Compensation Committee considers the executive officer's goals and objectives and salary levels for comparable positions as provided in the Newport Group report described above.
-Our Compensation Committee typically establishes base salaries for the new fiscal year for our executive officers at its regular meeting in August of each year where it reviews the prior fiscal years' results and sets performance targets for the ensuing fiscal year, which new base salaries are traditionally effective as of September 1.
+Additionally, in determining base salaries, our Compensation Committee considers the executive officer's qualifications and experience, the executive officer's responsibilities, the executive officer's past performance, the executive officer's goals and objectives and salary levels for comparable positions as provided in the Newport Group report described above.
+Our Compensation Committee typically establishes base salaries for the new fiscal year for our executive officers at its regular meeting in August of each year where it reviews the prior fiscal years' results and sets performance targets for the ensuing fiscal year, which new base salaries are traditionally effective as of September 1 of each fiscal year.